kassimojr/recargapay-wallet-api/docs/onboarding/en/team-onboarding.md

 # 🚀 Team Onboarding Checklist

-Welcome to the RecargaPay Wallet API team!
+Welcome to the Digital Wallet API team!
 Use this comprehensive checklist to ensure you're properly set up with all the tools, configurations, and knowledge needed to contribute effectively.

 ## 📋 Quick Start Checklist